 A set of perpendicular electric and magnetic fields may be used to measure the electron mass taking the electron charge e = -1.6x10-19C as a known value.

-When a charge q moving at velocity v crosses a magnetic field B perpendicular to its field lines, the magnetic field exerts a force Fm on the charge perpendicular to the plane of v and B. The magnitude of Fm is given by
+When charge q moving at speed v crosses magnetic field B perpendicular to its field lines, the magnetic field exerts force Fm on the charge perpendicular to the plane of v and B. The magnitude of Fm is given by

 The perpendicularity of Fm and v guarantees a centripetal force

 that is indeed the magnetic force Fm itself.
 The centripetal force Fc forces the electron to travel in a circular path.
 Equating Fm and Fc , yields:

 Dividing both sides by v and solving for R, the radius of rotation, results in

 If an electron of mass M (to be determined), with the known charge e moving at speed v crosses a magnetic field of strength B, it will be given a radius of revolution R that can be calculated from the equation: